UPTO 35% off on All UPSC Courses 2024-25.

 • In Kashmir we can clearly see the low intensity war front in the form of armed revolt, Guerrilla warfare, political revolution and war for independence became means of irregular warfare.

-Mechanism used for proxy war in Jammu and Kashmir:
+Mechanism used for proxy war in Jammu and Kashmir

-• Propaganda and various malicious campaigns to brainwash the people of valley and create trust deficit towards India.
+• Propaganda and various malicious campaigns to brainwash the people of the valley and create trust deficit towards India.

 • Infiltration of terrorists from across the border and affect the ongoing developmental works in the valley.

-• Internationalize the issue of Kashmir at the forums like UN and create an image of India as biased towards a particular religion.
+• Internationalize the issue of Kashmir at forums like the UN and create an image of India as biased towards a particular religion.

 • Use of locals for intelligence sharing.
-The locals have become eyes and ears of terrorist groups.
+The locals have become the eyes and ears of terrorist groups.
 They provide sensitive information about military installations; base stations and they even provide shelter to these groups.

-• As the Pakistan’s role in international forums is diminishing, India has strengthened its relations with foreign countries like USA, France, Israel, Germany, Japan, Australia and even Saudi Arabia and UAE.
+• As Pakistan’s role in international forums is diminishing, India has strengthened its relations with foreign countries like USA, France, Israel, Germany, Japan, Australia and even Saudi Arabia and UAE.
 To avoid collective backlash from these countries, Pakistan has diverted its terrorist attacks on Indian military bases.
 This can be seen from recent attacks in Pathankot, Uri or attack on military convoys.
-As the security preparedness of India is strengthened during last few years, attack on military bases to weaken the security system has become new tactic of Pakistan to bleed India with thousand cuts.
+As the security preparedness of India is strengthened during the last few years, attacks on military bases to weaken the security system has become a new tactic of Pakistan to bleed India with thousand cuts.

-Kashmir And Human Right Issue
+Jammu and Kashmir And Human Right Issue

 • Human right violation in the form of –